paufau/react-native-multiple-modals/README.md

 No additional props to manage StatusBar or SafeArea.
 I try to make the ModalView component as lightweight as possible.
 It solves one problem - shows a modal.
 Everything else is the task of other components.

-## Features
+## ✨ Features

-- ✅ iOS & Android support multiple modals
+- 📱 iOS & Android support multiple modals
-- ✅ Accessibility Supported
+- ✅ Accessibility support

 ## Installation